spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 Option 2 uses the IAM roles *ManagingRole* and *ManagedRoles*.
 This setting is applied on some environments that have extra security considerations.

 ## Halyard Configurations
-After the AWS IAM user, roles, policies and trust relationship has been set up, the next step is to add the AWS configurations to spinnaker via Halyard CLI.
+After the AWS IAM user, roles, policies and trust relationship has been set up, the next step is to add the AWS configurations to Spinnaker via Halyard CLI.

-The steps are as following:
+*Apply the configurations to spinnaker*
-* Access the Halyard Pod
+1. Access the Halyard Pod
-* Add the configurations for AWS with `hal` command.
+2. Add the configurations for AWS provider with `hal` command.
 Please check [hal config provider AWS](https://www.spinnaker.io/reference/halyard/commands/#hal-config-provider-aws)
-* Enable the AWS provider
+3. Enable the AWS provider `hal config provider aws enable`.
-* Apply the configurations to spinnaker
+4. Apply the configurations to Spinnaker `hal deploy apply`.

 ### Configure Halyard to use AccessKeys (if configured)